 I wrote the electronics with a software called Max/MSP.
 They function primarily to highlight the overtones of the guitar and to transform several samples.

-Tension Studies was commissioned by Andrew Meyerson and Travis Andrews.
+Tension Studies were commissioned by Andrew Meyerson and Travis Andrews.

 Percussion [ vibraph(2), kick dr(2), sizzle cym(2), snare drum, bass drum, brake drum, almgl ] / 2 PERCUSSION VERSION